 Mayo Foundation is accredited by the North Central Association of Colleges and Schools Higher Learning Commission.

-The Mayo Clinic campus in Rochester, Minn., comprises an extensive outpatient complex, Saint Mary's Hospital and Rochester Methodist Hospital, and substantial research and education facilities.
+The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex; Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic Hospital, Methodist Campus; and substantial research and education facilities.